Mary Ellen W. Smoot

-Mary Ellen Wood Smoot (born August 19, 1933) was the thirteenth Relief Society General President of the Church of Jesus Christ of Latter-day Saints (LDS Church) from 1997 to 2002.
+Mary Ellen Wood Smoot (August 19, 1933 – February 10, 2025) was the thirteenth Relief Society General President of the Church of Jesus Christ of Latter-day Saints (LDS Church) from 1997 to 2002.

-Personal life
+Background

 Mary Ellen Wood was born in Ogden, Utah, and raised in Clearfield, Utah.
 Her parents, Melvin G. and LaVora Wood, had both been LDS missionaries.
 Her mother went on a mission to California in 1915, her father served in Texas.
 Her father managed a canning factory, her mother hired all of the female workers.
 She was born fifth in a family of six daughters.

 In 1952, she married Stanley M. Smoot in the Salt Lake Temple.
-Smoot and her husband are the parents of seven children.
-The family lived for many years in Centerville, Utah, before moving to Kaysville, Utah.
-She sits on the advisory board of the West Ridge Academy.
+Smoot and her husband were the parents of seven children.
+The family lived in Centerville, Utah.
+She died on February 10, 2025, at the age of 91.

-Smoot holds a juris doctor from Brigham Young University (BYU), a master's degree in Management Science from Stanford University, a bachelor's degree in political science from Utah State University, and an associate degree in arts and sciences from Ricks College.